 Don't confuse money market investing with money market deposit accounts found at local banks.
 For example, money market funds are not insured through the Federal Deposit Insurance Corporation (FDIC).

 Money market funds are also considered very liquid investments.
-This means you can take money out of your account on relatively short notice.
-There is also no penalty for taking money out of your money market fund, unlike banking instruments such as certificates of deposit (CD's), which can impose fees for early withdrawals.
+This means it's possible to take money out of an account on relatively short notice.
+There is also no penalty for taking money out of a money market fund, unlike banking instruments such as certificates of deposit (CD's), which can impose fees for early withdrawals.

-Money funds provide the benefit of pooled investments, since investors can participate in a more diverse, and higher-quality, portfolio than they could otherwise.
-Like other mutual funds, each investor buying into a money market fund is considered a shareholder of the investment pool; a part-owner of the fund.
+Money market funds provide the benefit of pooled investments, since individuals can participate in a more diverse, and higher-quality, portfolio than they could on their own.
+Like other mutual funds, each investor buying into a money market fund is considered a shareholder; a part-owner of the fund.

-After yielding around 2.5% for the last several years, money market rates are starting to lose the interest of investors once again.
-In 2011, we see money market interest rates hovering around 0.1%.
+After yielding around 2.5% or higher for many years, money market rates are starting to lose the interest of investors.
+In 2016, interest rates were hovering around 0.15%.
 This makes them a far less attractive alternative to bond funds, which are providing higher yields.

-We're going to finish up with a list of some of the best money market interest rates you'll find today (May 2011).
-These money market funds have been ranked in terms of their 7-day yield, which is the typical performance benchmark you'll find with this type of fund.
+We're going to finish up with a list of money market funds paying the highest interest rates in the United States (August 2016).
+These funds have been ranked in terms of their 7-day yield, which is the typical performance benchmark.